laravel-workflow/laravel-workflow.github.io/blog/2023-04-25-combining-laravel-workflow-and-state-machines.md

 Loan Application Workflow Example
 =================================

-The following code demonstrates how to create a `LoanApplicationWorkflow` using Laravel Workflow and Finite:
+The following code demonstrates how to create a `LoanApplicationWorkflow` using Workflow and Finite:

 ```php
 use Finite\StatefulInterface;